phanhongan/ml-systems-evaluation/docs/industries/manufacturing.md

 # 🏭 Manufacturing Industry Guide

-This guide provides comprehensive information for implementing ML Systems Evaluation Framework in manufacturing environments, with a focus on quality control and predictive maintenance.
+This guide provides information for implementing ML Systems Evaluation Framework in manufacturing environments, with a focus on quality control and predictive maintenance.

 ## 🏭 Manufacturing Overview

-Manufacturing systems require high reliability, consistent quality, and efficient operations.
+Manufacturing systems require high reliability, consistent quality, and operations.
 The framework provides specialized components for manufacturing-specific needs including quality control, predictive maintenance, and production optimization.

 ## 🎯 Key Manufacturing Challenges